codio/codio-api-js/README.md

 ## Publish Assignment
-This methods allow to publish the assignment either as archive (zip and tar.gz is supported) you need to specify `course Id : string`, `assignementId: string`, `changelog: string` and path to either project folder or archive
+This methods allow to publish the assignment either as archive (zip and tar.gz is supported) you need to specify `course Id : string`, `assignmentId: string`, `changelog: string` and path to either project folder or archive
 ```
   await codio.v1.assignment.publish(courseId, assignmentId, projectPath, changelog)